ssharmasandeep/multiclusterkind/README.md

 ### Setup
 On a ubuntu 20.04 machine
 - Run k8s_cluster_setup.sh, this will install all prerequisites to run the kind_create_cluster.sh
 - Run the kind_create_cluster.sh script.
-It is interactive, following is an example,
+It takes number of clusters as parameters, default is 4

-./kind_create_clusters.sh
+./kind_create_clusters.sh <number of clusters>

-    Enter Host IP: .. <optional>
-    Number of Clusters: 4
-    Do you wish to install CNI for Free5GC? y.
-    Do you wish to install ISTIO? n.
-    Do you wish to install METALLB? y.

     Following gets installed in each cluster,
     export KUBECONFIG=~/.kube/cluster2.config